boeges/FoldingNet/README.md

 # Unsupervised Point Cloud Reconstruction for Classific Feature Learning

+## Acknowledgments
+This project is based on [UnsupervisedPointCloudReconstruction](https://github.com/antao97/UnsupervisedPointCloudReconstruction) by antao97, licensed under the MIT License.

 ## Introduction
 Can unsupervised point cloud reconstruction extract features suitable for classification?